The debut for Wake Forest's Carter Whitt and his fast transition to college basketball

 He worked in some pick-and-rolls with Ody Oguama — that lob connection could be fun as they season it a bit more — and pick-and-pops with Ismael Massoud.
 What Wake Forest coach Steve Forbes enjoyed most from Whitt’s night is he flashed some of the defining traits that drew the coach to the player in the first place.

 “He’s got patience in his passing,” Forbes said.
-“I think a lot of times, a lot of guards that I’ve coached in the past, right or wrong, predetermine what they’re going to do when they come off a screen, when they get in transition.”
+“A lot of guards that I’ve coached in the past, right or wrong, predetermine what they’re going to do when they come off a screen, when they get in transition.”

 Whitt’s plan for Wake Forest this season was to enroll early.
-It was going to be his choice, Forbes said on Thursday and before the season, whether he would actually play or not.
-At the least, it meant getting to practice for a chunk of the season and build himself up in a year that doesn’t count against his scholarship.
+It was going to be his choice, Forbes said Thursday and before the season, whether he would actually play.
+At the least, it meant getting to practice for a chunk of the season and build himself up in a year that doesn’t count against his scholarship because of the NCAA waiver.

 That changed a bit this month, when the Deacons lost guard Ian DuBose indefinitely for medical reasons.
 Forbes said he reached out to Whitt’s father, Scott, to get his son’s thoughts on potentially playing.